javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 # Element size and scrolling

-There are many JavaScript properties that allow to read information about element width, height and other geometry features.
+There are many JavaScript properties that allow us to read information about element width, height and other geometry features.

 We often need them when moving or positioning elements in JavaScript, to correctly calculate coordinates.